Soupra-D/Lelit-Marax-Dashboard/README.md

 Connect th USB to the rpi.
 You can see the raw data in /dev/ttyUSB0.

-You can verify every thing is correct with this command
+You can verify everything is correct with this command

 ~# tail -f /dev/ttyUSB0